 ArrayList and any other implementation objects.

-If you want to find out where objects that take a lot of memory "come from" - that is, what data structures reference them, all the way down to GC roots - you can click on the "Reference chains" line after the given class.
+If you want to find out where objects that take a lot of memory "come from" - that is, what data structures hold them in memory, all the way down to GC roots - you can click on the "Reference chains" line after the given class.
 That will open a subsection with all the reference chains leading to groups (clusters) of same-type objects (INodeDirectory instances in our example above).
-A cluster here, by definition, is a group of objects of the same type, all reachable via the same distinct reference chain.
+An object cluster, by definition in JXRay, is a group of objects of the same type, all reachable via the same distinct reference chain.
 Only clusters that take at least 0.1% of the used heap are displayed.

-In some cases, JXRay aggregates and distills reference chains even further, showing you the "Expensive fields".
-That happens when there are two or more different reference chains leading to object clusters, that end with the same data field, for example:
+JXRay is able to further aggregate and distill reference chains, showing you the "Expensive fields".
+Quite often there are two or more different reference chains that end with the same data field, for example: